cristianteranv/chit-chat/README.md

 Another thing that was a little challengin was the styling.
 The way I overcame this was with google lol.
 First, the important part for the chat was finding an element that would contain the chat messages.
 Found out the most used element was a div.
 Furthermore, the most common element used for messages were also divs.
 Googling around I found some styling for messages and found a way to give proper classes to div elements based on if the client was the one that sent the message or if it was someone else.
 In List.jsx, I straight up pass the className as a prop so that I don't have to figure out which className to give inside the ListItem.
-Although confusing List and ListItem are not <ul> and <li> respectively but just <div>s that I changed last second for better functionality with the styling I found online
+Although confusing List and ListItem are not ul and li respectively but just divs that I changed last second for better functionality with the styling I found online

 Finally, another big issue I had was figuring out how SQLAlchemy works.
 The way I solved this was again, just googling.
 I gotta say that the answers to the questions I had were all very straight forward.
 It was not confusing at all to understand how some methods and functions were working just by looking at the code I found online. https://flask-sqlalchemy.palletsprojects.com/en/2.x/ was a great source